LSSTDESC/SN-PWV/docs/source/overview/data_provenance.rst

 **Data Source:** Cloned from https://github.com/lsst/throughputs

 **Description:**
-    Filter response curves curves considered as the 'baseline' performance of LSST.
+    Filter response curves curves considered as the 'baseline' performance of the Legacy Survey of Space and Time (LSST).
     Throughput curves for other surveys are also available from the parent website, but only the LSST related data is used for this project.
 The filter profiles are generally identical to the profiles considered in the LSST Science